-Saturday evening, Allegan General Hospital and the AGH Foundation recognized three amazing women with its Spirit of Women Awards.
+Saturday evening, Ascension Borgess Allegan Hospital and the AGH Foundation recognized three amazing women with its Spirit of Women Awards.

 “The Spirit of Women Awards was designed to celebrate the accomplishments, achievements, and “spirit” of girls and women in our region,” says Jennifer Dentler, AGH Spirit of Women Coordinator.
 “It’s an awards program for the unsung heroine of everyday life, someone who has made a significant difference in the life of an individual or a community.
 We received many wonderful nominations for each of the three categories and let me tell you we have a lot of exceptional ladies in the area.
 It was not an easy decision for the selection committee to make.”

 The winner of the Young Person Role Model Award (ages 18 and under) was Kathryn Lugten of Hamilton.
 Kathryn is a junior in high school at Hamilton High School.
 And unlike many kids her age, Kathryn chooses to volunteer because she wants to and considers volunteering something that is fun.
 One of her biggest motivators in volunteering is making sure everyone has their basic needs met.

 “There are many kids my age who go to bed hungry at night and don’t have personal need items or clothes to keep them warm,” says Kathryn.
 “These are things that many of us take for granted.”

 Twice a week during the summer, Kathryn helped serve lunches to area kids at Pullman Elementary.
 Many of these kids receive free/reduced lunches at school.
 The program is designed to make sure kids get proper nourishment and don’t go hungry during the summer when school is out.
 She also helps out at the food pantry at Love Inc. in Hamilton.
 Kathryn is also involved with Students Assisting Students Anounymously (SASA) through school and a member of the Allegan County Community Foundation’s TAG Team.